twonth/winning-at-windows/README.md

 * [WizTree](https://diskanalyzer.com/): shows, visually, which files are taking up space on your drive.
 Very fast on NTFS-formatted drives.

-* [geek uninstaller](https://geekuninstaller.com/): Improves on the built in Windows uninstaller with a force removal tool and leftover detection.
+* [geek uninstaller](https://geekuninstaller.com/): Improves on the stock uninstaller with a force removal tool and leftover detection.

 ## Usability enhancements